 I’m about to put a new book on Amazon.
+(Update: It’s there now.)
 The great thing about publishing books yourself is that you don’t have to box your book into a genre or sell it to an agent with an elevator pitch.
 The terrible thing about publishing books yourself is that by not having to pitch an agent or publisher, you might find yourself with something that’s also hard to pitch to readers.
 Can you describe it in 140 characters?
 Can you sell it to a captive audience during a short elevator ride?

 What will you say when you hear the dreaded question: WHAT IS YOUR BOOK ABOUT?